XPeng Inc. (XPEV) Shares Soar Above 1-Year High - News Heater

-XPeng Inc. (NYSE: XPEV) has experienced a rise in its stock price by 0.30 compared to its previous closing price of 18.30.
-However, the company has seen a fall of -0.68% in its stock price over the last five trading days.
-InvestorPlace reported 2023-09-17 that Electric vehicles (EVs) are revolutionizing the global automotive industry.
-And, investing in EV stocks means tapping into a booming auto market.
+The stock of XPeng Inc. (NYSE: XPEV) has increased by 4.22 when compared to last closing price of 15.89.Despite this, the company has seen a loss of -9.51% in its stock price over the last five trading days.
+Market Watch reported 2023-09-22 that U.S.-listed shares of Chinese internet stocks were rising Friday, snapping back after two sessions of pressure.

 Is It Worth Investing in XPeng Inc. (NYSE: XPEV) Right Now?